geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

     ```
 3. In case of running the application in a cluster environment, the config.properties file must be set in all the nodes of the cluster.

-4. In case of config.properties file is not found, the application will use default values as describe in  config.properties.
+4. In case of config.properties file is not found, the application will use default values as in config.properties file.

 # List of Available Synopsis
 | Synopsis ID | Synopsis                | Estimate                         | Mostly Used       | Parameters                                                    |